-In May the RIAA awarded a total of six albums, 25 digital single certifications and six video longforms.
+RIAA’s full June certifications PDF can be accessed at www.facebook.com/GoldandPlatinum.
+RIAA awarded 61 digital single and 12 album certifications in June.
 All certifications are calculated by Gelfand, Rennert & Feldman.
 Complete lists of all album, single, mastertone and video awards can also be accessed at www.riaa.com.

 Contact: Jonathan Lamy Follow @LamyJ Cara Duckworth Follow @TweetCDuck Liz Kennedy Follow @LizSKennedy 202/775-0101